History of Arsenal F.C. (1966–present): Post-Wenger years (since 2018)

+Arsenal captain Martin Ødegaard lifts the 2025–26 Premier League trophy.

 Despite early promise, Emery's Arsenal reign was ultimately short-lived, as he was sacked just 18 months into the job.
 After a 22-match unbeaten start to the season, they failed to return to the Champions League, finishing fifth in the league.
 In the Europa League, Arsenal reached the final, their first in Europe in 13 years, but lost 4–1 to Chelsea in Baku.
 A nine-game winless run in October–November of the next season resulted in Emery being dismissed from his position as head coach of the first team by the Arsenal board.

 After a three-week caretaker stint from assistant manager and former Invincible Freddie Ljungberg, Arsenal hired former club captain Mikel Arteta as head coach, with Arteta having been previously working as assistant with Pep Guardiola at Manchester City.
 However, less than three months into Arteta's reign, the season was suspended due to the COVID-19 pandemic.
 After the season's resumption in June 2020, with all matches played behind closed doors, Arsenal secured 8th in the league, but made up for it with a record-extending 14th FA Cup win, which came just 28 games into Arteta's reign; Pierre-Emerick Aubameyang, installed as captain in November, scored twice in a 2–1 win over Chelsea in the final.

 Despite displaying some early-season promise, Arsenal once again finished 8th in the league in 2020–21, and were eliminated in the semi-finals of the Europa League, meaning they would play the 2021–22 season without European football for the first time since 1995–96.
 In April 2021, the club was one of the twelve founding members of the breakaway European Super League, but withdrew after heavy public backlash.
 In the 2021–22 season, Arsenal found themselves bottom of the league at the end of August, but recovered to challenge for the top four spots.
 In May, they held pole position over Tottenham Hotspur but eventually finished fifth, and exited both cup competitions in January, to Nottingham Forest in the FA Cup third round and Liverpool in the EFL Cup semi-finals.